goliatone/application-core/docs/02_GETTING_STARTED.md

   --quiet            Quiet mode - only displays warn and error messages -v, --verbose      Verbose mode - will also output debug messages
 ```

-If everything works as expected continue with step 2.
-Otherwise you could create an issue on [github][issues].

 ### 2. Create a project